MMA Blog

 But it isn't enough to just have coverage.
 It's also important to understand health insurance, specifically some of the buzzwords that get thrown around a lot, which can be difficult to wrap your head around without the proper context.

-Here are six health insurance terms that you may have heard of but weren't entirely sure about their meaning, with MMA Insurance's Troy Kane, managing director of benefit planning, providing additional context:
+Here are six health insurance terms that you may have heard of but weren't entirely sure about their meaning, with Marsh McLennan Agency's Troy Kane, managing director of benefit planning, providing additional context:

 1. Deductible